 Other Google Sheets Options

-• a-bonus/google-docs-mcp (398 stars) — Covers Docs + Sheets + Drive.
+• a-bonus/google-docs-mcp (433 stars) — Covers Docs + Sheets + Drive.
 11 Sheets-specific tools including formatting, table management, and dropdown validation.
 TypeScript.
-Multi-profile auth
+Multi-profile auth.
+New: listDriveFiles and searchDriveFiles tools, remote deployment via Google Cloud Run

-• mkummer225/google-sheets-mcp (127 stars) — 15 tools covering auth, spreadsheet management, sheet ops, and data manipulation.
-JavaScript
+• mkummer225/google-sheets-mcp (133 stars) — 14 tools covering auth, spreadsheet management, sheet ops, and data manipulation.
+JavaScript.
+Minimal but functional

 • freema/mcp-gsheets (52 stars) — 25+ tools including charts, conditional formatting, and batch ops.
 Production-ready with full test coverage.
 TypeScript

 • isaacphi/mcp-gdrive (272 stars) — Primarily Google Drive, but auto-converts Sheets to CSV.
 2 basic Sheets tools.
-Good for read-only access
+Good for read-only access.
+Last commit December 2024

 • MarkusPfundstein/mcp-gsuite (485 stars) — Does not support Google Sheets despite the name.
-Gmail and Calendar only.
-Included here because the name is misleading
+Gmail and Calendar only. ⚠️ Has active bugs — JSON schema validation errors break Anthropic API compatibility, and reply_gmail_email function is broken.
+Consider alternatives

 Airtable Servers